UummProject/uumm-prototype/support/Broken meritocracy.md

 #### Reputation systems

 Since we can't directly tokenize them, we can use the past as an indicator of the future.
-We can quantify proven capacities, and use it as merit.
+We can quantify proven capacities, and use them as merit.

 Within this context, merit defines a required capacity of an entity to make decisions, while reputation is a proven record of a capacity.